-Tracy Scott further explained that staff will bring two to three deep-dive questions to council at the June 29 meeting to gain further insights.
+Tracy further explained that staff will bring two to three deep-dive questions to council at the June 29 meeting to gain further insights.
 Input from this event will help shape action plans.

-Through the first quarter of 2022, energy savings have been lower than expected in each utility and both gas and electric.
+Tracy stated that through the first guarter of 2022, energy savings have been lower than expected in each utility and both gas and electric.
 Labor and equipment shortages, rising costs and supply chain issues are all impacting this.
 While the first part of the year is dedicated to pipeline building and the majority of savings are realized in the second half of the year, Energy Trust is raising incentive limits, launching bonuses and working on outreach approaches and new offers to drive savings.
 Renewable energy activity is better than expected due to high demand for residential solar.
-There was great uptake on Solar Within Reach incentives and Solar is on track to reach requirements to spend at least a quarter of funding on projects that benefit low- and moderateincome customers.
+There was great uptake on Solar Within Reach incentives and Solar is on track to reach requirements to spend at least a guarter of funding on projects that benefit low- and moderate-income customers.
 In addition, Energy Trust has enrolled three community-based organizations into its Community Partner Funding, continues to work on wildfire rebuilding assistance, is working with Salem, Tigard and Gresham to explore ways to support their community energy plans, and has awarded grants to 13 organizations to raise awareness of energy and Energy Trust for their clients/customers.
 The Energy Trust diversity, equity and inclusion plan centers on community engagement and these efforts align with the plan.
 The Q1 report to the Oregon Public Utility Commission (OPUC) has more information and will be emailed to the council on May 16.

 Cameron Starr, senior customer service strategy manager, described the Customer Fuel-Choice project and updated council members on progress to date.
 The project focuses on improving customer education and guidance surrounding fuel choice, while maintaining the organization's fuel neutrality position.
+The project is based on stakeholder requests starting with a letter received in August 2021 from a coalition of environmental groups regarding natural gas incentives.
 Following discussions, Energy Trust's board decided to maintain the fuel-neutrality policy and expressed willingness for staff to review how it advises customers when they update heating and water heating systems.
 The website, call center messaging and trade allies were identified as communication channels needing review and updates.
 The project team has gathered general types of questions received from customers.
 Among the themes were cost, environmental considerations and what fuel is a better choice.
 The project team has drafted talking points that are currently out for review with utilities.
 Staff will hold a training with the call center in June.
 Web changes have begun, and focus areas will likely be on the do-it-yourself pages and descriptions of how differing equipment works.
 The second priority will be to help customers understand installation and operational costs, and what they need to consider.
 Without providing average prices, the changes are intended to help customers be prepared to discuss these things with contractors.
 Energy Trust will provide feedback cycles for utilities as the project progresses.